 After God calls Abraham to leave his country and family to become the father of many nations and patriarch of the family of God, Abraham boldly obeys and hits the trail.
-When he comes to Gerar, he fears for his life because the beauty of his wife, Sarah, thinking, “surely the fear of God is not in this place; and they will kill me on account of my wife.”
+When he comes to Gerar, he fears for his life because of the beauty of his wife, Sarah, thinking, “Surely the fear of God is not in this place, and they will kill me on account of my wife.”
 (Genesis 20:11 NKJV)

 So he lies, and tells Abimelech, king of Gerar, that Sarah is his sister.
 Naturally, the king takes Sarah with all intention to make her a wife.

 …I’m still steaming!

 Can you imagine if your husband were to lie to protect himself, and as a result, you are taken by a total stranger to be his wife, and likely one of many?
 Because your husband is selfishly concerned for his own life, he sets you up to be the one to suffer.

 Doesn’t this happen in marriages all the time?
 (And listen, it can go both ways.
 We as wives can be just as selfishly dishonest, manipulative, and destructive.)

 So can we trust God to take care of us when our husbands aren’t?
 Will He protect us and act in our best interest when our husbands aren’t?
 Because… honestly, isn’t that one of the most common reasons we become controlling and manipulative, whiny and nagging, is because we don’t trust God to move on our behalf, so we take things into our own hands?

 I pray none of us misses what God does for Sarah, and because He does it for her, we can trust Him to do it for us.
 As wives can take great comfort in the covering of the Lord!

 Even if our husbands are doing nothing, God can do anything, and if our husbands are doing wrong things, we can trust God to make everything right.